 How to unlock iPhone 14 with Face ID

 Most iPhone users will have Face ID configured on their iPhone 14.
 If this is the case, you can use it to unlock your device before you even get to the passcode stage.

-If you set up Face ID on your iPhone 14, but it no longer works, you can use the ‘TrueDepth’ camera to check it’s correctly set up.
+If you set up Face ID on your iPhone 14, but it no longer works you can use the ‘TrueDepth’ camera to check it’s properly set up.
 Things to look out for:

-Make sure your eyes, nose, and mouth are all visible.
+- Make sure your eyes, nose, and mouth are all fully visible.

 How to unlock iPhone 14 using Apple Watch